yellowmessenger/ym_flutter_integration/README.md

 ## Usage
 To use this plugin, add ym_flutter_integration as a dependency in your pubspec.yaml file.
 ## Getting started
-Initialise the YmBotSdk and set the initial configurations
+Initialise the ym_flutter_integration and set the initial configurations
 ```dart
 import 'package:flutter/material.dart';
 import 'package:ym_flutter_integration/models/botEvents.dart';